amroc pro

 amroc pro button - change floor shape or size

-Click this button to go back into the modeling phase.
+Click this button to return to the modeling phase.

 amroc pro button - Calculate 5 modes for free

-Or this button to catch a glimpse on how the first 5 modes will look like.
+Click this button to see a preview of the first 5 modes.

 amroc pro screenshot - mode frequency diagram

-After calculating room modes you see the resulting mode frequencies in the diagram above the model.
-Each vertical line is one mode frequency.
+Once calculated, the mode frequencies are displayed in the diagram above the model.
+Each vertical line represents one mode.

 amroc pro screenshot - mode frequency diagram

-Click the line to see the pressure zones of this mode in the 3D model.
+Click a line to visualize the pressure zones of that specific mode in the 3D model.

-See my room modes article for tipps on how to interpret the red and blue visualization.
+See my room modes article for tips on interpreting the red and blue visualizations.

 amroc pro screenshot - mode frequency diagram

-When you buy the calculation you get all modes up to around the Schroederfrequency.
-Unfortunately I can't guarantee it at the moment as the FEM on the server calculates a specific number of modes and not all modes up to a specific frequency but I am working on a solution for that to ensure a specific upper frequency in the future.
+A full calculation provides all modes up to approximately the Schroeder frequency.
+Currently, the FEM server calculates a specific number of modes rather than an exact frequency range, but I am working on a solution to ensure a specific upper frequency limit in the future.

 Source: S.332, Gl.11.3, Müller/Möser - Taschenbuch d.techn.Akustik 3.Aufl., Springer 2004

-This formular calculates the number of modes up to a specific frequency.
+This formula determines the number of modes up to a specific frequency.

 Source: S.332, Gl.11.1, Müller/Möser - Taschenbuch d.techn.Akustik 3.Aufl., Springer 2004

-To estimate a reverberation time, I took two reference rooms.
-A small studio and the Wiener Musikverein and interpolate your reverberation time depending on the volume.
+To estimate reverberation time, I use two reference points—a small studio and the Wiener Musikverein—and interpolate based on your room's volume.

-Please note that I DON'T get access to your credit card data or paypal or google passwords during this process!
+Please note: I do not have access to your credit card details or account passwords during this process.

 amcoustics for professionals